 An Indian official and villagers in the Little Rann of Kutch discuss the threats to the endangered Indian Wild Ass.
-Photo by Kevin Hill. the wide variety of institutional arrangements, as well as the availability of human and institutional expertise, and the extent of prior and on-going work, countries were to choose their own methodological approach.
+Photo by Kevin Hill.

 32. Responding to a strong demand from countries for methodological support, the GEF Council approved a Global Support Programme (GSP) in 2004 with a budget of US\$ 2.9 million (US\$ 1.9 million funded by the GEF) to support countries in the design and implementation of their NCSAs.
 Jointly implemented by UNDP and UNEP, the GSP went on to develop guidance material, provide technical backstopping to NCSA country teams, analyze lessons learned from the NCSAs, and develop programming frameworks for the systematic implementation of cross-cutting capacity development priorities.